anybodesign/fs-blog/readme.txt

 # FS Blog

-A WordPress Theme made with From Scratch by Thomas Villain
+A WordPress Theme for your blog, made with the From Scratch starter theme by Thomas Villain